jduckles/insight2market/README.md

 # Insight to Market (I2M)

-This repo contains the resources for a 2-day business/entrepreneurship skill development workshop called Insight to Market to help researchers and data scientists to become better at exploring the market opportunities for their technical capabilities.
+This repo ~~contains~~ will contain the resources for a 2-day business/entrepreneurship skill development workshop called Insight to Market to help researchers and data scientists to become better at exploring the market opportunities for their technical capabilities.

 # Topics